mountaineerbr/bitcoin-all-addresses/README.md

 Addresses with - in Blockchair dumps are unspendable and usually encode data.

-† In one occasion, the lists were generated with a bad file `blockchair_bitcoin_outputs_20201205.tsv.gz` (37351424 vs 66416920 bytes) and lacked about half a single day worth of addresses.
+† At one occasion, lists were generated with a bad file `blockchair_bitcoin_outputs_20201205.tsv.gz` (37351424 vs 66416920 bytes) and lacked about half a single day worth of addresses.